 - CLASS 1 INPUTS is for tags that can be read from the IED (yellow, brown, purple).
 These are output on the gateway EtherNet/IP as Class 1 messages.
-For more on Class 1 inputs, see EtherNet/IP (EIP) Specifications (page 91). - CLASS 2 OUTPUTS is for tags that can be written to the IED (blue).
+For more on Class 1 inputs, see EtherNet/IP (EIP) Specifications (page 83). - CLASS 2 OUTPUTS is for tags that can be written to the IED (blue).
 Write tags are highlighted in blue.
-These can be written by the PLC to EtherNet/IP on the gateway as Class 1 messages.

-• CLASS 3 MSGS is for any tag.
+These can be written by the PLC to EtherNet/IP on the gateway as Class 1 messages. - CLASS 3 MSGs is for any tag.
 In particular, if your application requires more Data Attributes than the supported number of bytes that can be transferred by EtherNet/IP Class 1 messaging, you must use Class 3 messages.
 These must be explicitly read or written by the PLC using Class 3 messaging.
-For more on Class 3 messages, see EtherNet/IP (EIP) Specifications (page 91).
+For more on Class 3 messages, see EtherNet/IP (EIP) Specifications (page 83).

 The CONN slider allows you to choose the connection for the tags you are about to map as Class 1 Inputs or Class 2 OUTPUTs.
-For the PLX81-EIP61850, you can map tags to as many as 10 connections to 10 different PLCs, and each tag can be mapped to only one connection.
 For the PLX82-EIP61850, you can map tags to as many as 20 connections to 20 different PLCs, and each tag can be mapped to only one connection.
 Class 3 messages are explicit messages where you edit and create MSG instructions in the PLC to read/write to specific areas of the gateway memory.
 No connection parameters need to be defined.